 Still the fact remains that Husserl in his prime was useful to first rate mathematicians like Hermann Weyl.
 Post war philosophers have been utterly useless because they seek to justify stupid or paranoid beliefs of a 'virtue signalling' sort.
-Their lucubrations have inspired utter cretinism of they sort parodied by Sokal.
+Their lucubrations have inspired utter cretinism of the sort parodied by Sokal.

 There are no post-war philosophers who are not ridiculous- even Hilary Putnam or David Lewis whose later work was plain silly.